PRANA21/PRANA21/README.md

-- 👋 Hi, I’m @PRANAJIT
+- 👋 Hi, I’m @PRANA
-- 👀 I’m interested in Designing of Dashboard and APK
+- 👀 I’m interested in Designing of Dashboard
 - 🌱 I’m currently learning Dashboard Designing
 - 💞️ I’m looking to collaborate on Dashboard Designing
 - 📫 How to reach me pranajit.tgb@gmail.com